 States will compete for a 4-H Beef Sweepstakes Award.
 This award will be presented to the state receiving the most points from participation in the 4-H Beef Show Contests listed below.
 Tie Breaker: If there is a tie, Farm Olympics will be used to break the tie.
-Up to 6 points will be added at the committee's discretion
+Up to 6 points will be added at the committee's discretion I. PLACE AWARDS

-I. PLACE AWARDS
+1st Place - 6 points 2nd Place - 5 points 3rd Place - 4 Points

-1st Place - 6 points 2nd Place - 5 points 3rd Place - 4 Points 4th Place - 3 Points
+4th Place - 3 Points

-5 th Place - 2 Points 6 th Place - 1 Point A. BEEF JUDGING CONTEST: Best individual score from for their placing. each state will be placed 1 through 6 and receive points Maximum Points B. SKILL-A-THON: The best individual score from each their placing in all divisions. n state will be placed 1 through 6 and receive points for Maximum Points18 C. BEEF COOK-OFF: Maximum Points6 II.
-POINTS AWARD A. RECORDS: Each state with one or more winners in the relationship.
-Maximum Points6 ecords contest will receive B. EDUCATIONAL EXHIBIT: Each state competing wit 4 points for a red, 2 points for a white ribbon. h an educational exhibit will receive 6 points for a blue Maximum Points6 C. SHOWMANSHIP Each state will fall into one of thes (For example, if three states have "call backs" all three wil 6 points 1 or more 1st place class winners (call backs) 5 points 1 or more 2nd place class winners 4 points 1 or more 3rd place class winners l receive six points) STATE POINTS STATE POINTS
+5 th Place - 2 Points 6 th Place - 1 Point A. BEEF JUDGING CONTEST: Best individual score from e for their placing. each state will be placed 1 through 6 and receive points Maximum Points B. SKILL-A-THON: The best individual score from each their placing in all divisions. state will be placed 1 through 6 and receive points for Maximum Points C. BEEF COOK-OFF: Maximum Points6 II.
+POINTS AWARDA.
+RECORDS: Each state with one or more winners in the re Maximum Points6 an educational exhibit will receive 6 points for a blue Maximum Points6 C. SHOWMANSHIP Each state will fall into one of these (For example, if three states have "call backs" all three will receive six points) 6 points 1 or more 1st place class winners (call backs) 5 points 1 or more 2nd place class winners 4 points 1 or more 3rd place class winners 3 points 1 or more 4th place class winners 2 points 1 or more 5th place class winners 1 points 1 or more 6th place class winners Maximum Points STATE POINTS STATE POINTS